Bayesian Smooth-Fit Extrapolation of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ Astrophysical $S$ Factor: Global Posterior Construction

-When combining many datasets with different normalizations and quoted uncertainties, the requirement of a single smooth global trend places strong constraints on the fit.
-Only a narrow band of background curves can simultaneously provide an acceptable description of all datasets without introducing systematic deviations.
-The resulting narrow posterior therefore reflects the strength of the global constraint on the smooth component of $\log_{10} S^{*}(E)$, rather than an attempt to reproduce localized structures or individual resonances.
+When many datasets with different normalizations and quoted uncertainties are constrained to a single smooth global trend, only a limited range of background curves can provide an acceptable overall description.
+The resulting posterior band is therefore narrow not because the fit attempts to reproduce fine resonance structure, but because the smooth component is constrained simultaneously by a large body of data.

-The width of the posterior is governed by the following considerations: \begin{itemize} \item The narrowing arises naturally from the large number of experimental points ($N=614$) and the presence of multiple datasets, rather than from unusually small uncertainties in any individual measurement.

-\item The fit is designed to capture the smooth global trend of $\log_{10}S^{*}(E)$ over the selected energy interval.
-Narrow resonances appear as localized deviations from this trend and therefore do not bias the extracted global behavior.

-\item To prevent localized structures or clusters of closely spaced points from dominating the fit, an effective uncertainty $\sigma_i^{\rm eff}=\sigma_i/\sqrt{N}$ is adopted when combining $N$ measurements within a given energy region.
-This prescription stabilizes the determination of the global trend while preserving the overall experimental information. \end{itemize}
+The width of the posterior should be interpreted as the uncertainty of the smooth global trend within the adopted likelihood and uncertainty model.
+It is not a measure of the amplitude of local resonant fluctuations.
+Localized resonance structures remain present in the data and influence the weighted global fit, but they are not modeled individually in the quadratic regression.

+Thus, the posterior band is meaningful for two purposes: it quantifies the uncertainty of the smooth extrapolated component, and it provides the input for the thermonuclear reaction-rate calculation.
+The inverse-kinematics data of Ref.~\cite{NanWang} provide the direct low-energy constraint included in the likelihood, while the Coulomb--nuclear-renormalized THM data are shown only for comparison.